evaera/RoVer/README.md

 After you add the bot to your server, you can customize RoVer with the following commands.
 You must have the `Manage Server` permission in the Discord server in order to use these commands.

-- `!RoVer` - Displays a description of RoVer.
-- `!Help` - Displays a list of commands.
-- `!VerifiedRole <exact role name>` - Set the role that verified members will get.
-Default `null`.
-- `!UnverifiedRole <exact role name>` - Set the role that non-verified members will get.
-Default `null`.
-- `!CreateVerifyChannel` Creates a channel category with verification instructions for new members and a channel for users to verify themselves.
+## Commands
+### Server Configuration
+#### Nickname configuration
 - `!Nickname <on|off>` - Set whether or not new users will be nicknamed to their Roblox name.
 Default `on`.
-- `!JoinDM <on|off>` Set whether or not new users will be automatically direct messaged when joining this server.
-Default `on`.
-- `!AnnounceChannel <exact channel name>` - Set a channel that the bot will post a message to every time someone verifies.
-Default `null`.
 - `!NicknameFormat <format>` - Set the nickname format, so you could have the nickname include their roblox id or discord name, for example.
 Available replacements are Available replacements are `%USERNAME%`, `%USERID%`, `%SERVER`, `%DISCORDNAME%`, and `%DISCORDID%`.
 Example: `%USERNAME% - (%USERID%)`.
 Default `%USERNAME%`.
 - `!NicknameGroup <integer>` - The group ID to use for the %RANK% replacement in nicknames.
 This allows you to make your usernames look like [this](https://i.imgur.com/4VA1vq9.png).
 Note that if your group rank name on Roblox.com starts with something in brackets like "[PVT] Private", only the "[PVT]" will be used for the nickname.
 Otherwise, the entire rank name is used.
+#### Channel configuration
+- `!AnnounceChannel <exact channel name>` - Set a channel that the bot will post a message to every time someone verifies.
+Default `null`.
+- `!VerifyChannel <channel>` - Set a channel that the bot will delete all messages in except for verification messages.
+Default `null`.
+- `!CreateVerifyChannel` Creates a channel category with verification instructions for new members and a channel for users to verify themselves.
+#### Other
+- `!JoinDM <on|off>` Set whether or not new users will be automatically direct messaged when joining this server.
+Default `on`.
 - `!WelcomeMessage <welcome message>` - Set the message the user gets when they verify.
 Will be sent in DMs unless they use `!verify` command.
 Available replacements are `%USERNAME%`, `%USERID%`, `%SERVER`, `%DISCORDNAME%`, and `%DISCORDID%`.
 Default: `Welcome to the server, %USERNAME%!`.
+- `@RoVer prefix <prefix>` - Change the command prefix.
+(Default: `!`)

+### Ranks
+- `!VerifiedRole <exact role name>` - Set the role that verified members will get.
+Default `null`.
+- `!UnverifiedRole <exact role name>` - Set the role that non-verified members will get.
+Default `null`.
 - `!BindRank <"Discord Role"> <group_id>:<rank_id>` Binds Roblox group membership or group rank to a Discord role.
 Put the Discord role name in quotes.
 See section below for details.
-- `!Support` - Posts a link to the official RoVer Discord server
-- `!VerifyChannel <channel>` - Set a channel that the bot will delete all messages in except for verification messages.
-Default `null`.
 - `!Unbind <role name>` - Unbinds this role from any group ranks.
 - `!UnbindAll` - Removes all group bindings configured for this server.

+### Help and Support
+- `!RoVer` - Displays a description of RoVer.
+- `!Help` - Displays a list of commands.
+- `!Support` - Posts a link to the official RoVer Discord server

+### User administration
 - `!Update <@user>` - Forcibly update verification status of a user, same as them running `!verify`.
 Make sure you @mention the user.

+### User commands
 - `!Whois <@user>` - Get a link to a verified user's profile.
-- `@RoVer prefix <prefix>` - Change the command prefix.
-(Default: `!`)
+- `!Verify` - Verifies the user who runs this command.

-You can run these commands without arguments to set them back to their default state.
+You can run any of these commands by themselves with no arguments to set them back to their default state.

 When a user joins your server, the bot will automatically check if they are already in our database, and if so, they will be verified immediately.
 If they are not already in the database, they will be instructed to go to the verification website to verify themselves.
 If you are using the hosted version of the bot, then the user will automatically be given the verified state after they verify on the website. **However**, if you are hosting the bot yourself, the user will have to run the `!verify` command in order for the bot to check if they are verified.